RuichenZhu/Developement/README.md

 # Developement
-1.Organization of components
+1. Organization of components
 The app includes App.js, DisplayList.js, FilteredList.js, and ShopList.js.

-2.How data is passed down through components?
+2. How data is passed down through components?
 All data is passed down through components by using props.

 3. How the user trigger state changes?